DHTMLX/docs-spreadsheet/docs/formulas_locale.md

-﻿---
+---
 sidebar_label: Default locale for formulas
-title: Default locale for Formulas
+title: Default locale for formulas
 description: The complete default English locale for the DHTMLX Spreadsheet formula popup, containing parameter names and descriptions for all built-in formulas.
 ---